HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

 analysts: [kevinfarrugia]
 editors: [shantsis]
 translators: []
+imeugenia_bio: Eugenia is a Senior frontend engineer at Gorillas.
+She is passionate about web performance and state machines.
 results: https://docs.google.com/spreadsheets/d/1YqoRRsyiNsrEabVLu2nRU98JIG_0zLLuoQhC2nX8xbM/
 featured_quote: Third parties are often associated with negative impact on web performance.
 However, both third-party and website developers can eliminate it so that third-party functionality isn't harming user experience.
 featured_stat_1: 94%